Linux for Network Engineers Training Course

 - Configure clustering, redundancy, and fault tolerance in ONOS.

-- Monitor, troubleshoot, and optimize ONOS deployments for scalability and performance.
+- Monitor, troubleshoot, and optimise ONOS deployments for scalability and performance.

 - Integrate ONOS with existing network infrastructure and tools.